Jesse M. Unruh: Campaign work

 As a national official of the Democratic Party, he often feuded with Governor of California Pat Brown (1959–1967), a fellow Democrat, and was a case-study of James Q. Wilson's treatise on machine politics, The Amateur Democrat.

-Unruh was California campaign manager for John F. Kennedy in 1960 and a close Kennedy associate throughout his presidency.
+Unruh was a California campaign manager for John F. Kennedy in 1960 and a close Kennedy associate throughout his presidency.
 He helped convince Senator Robert F. Kennedy to enter the 1968 presidential race and managed his California campaign.
 Kennedy won the California primary, but was assassinated in Los Angeles shortly after his victory speech.
 After an unsuccessful effort, managed by Unruh and Mayor Richard J. Daley of Chicago, to draft Senator Edward M. Kennedy, Unruh released California delegates to vote their conscience and announced that he would support Eugene McCarthy at the 1968 Democratic National Convention.

 U.S. President Lyndon Johnson once described Unruh as "probably one of the most selfish men" he had met in politics.

 Unruh left the legislature to unsuccessfully run for governor against Ronald Reagan in 1970.
 One of his campaign workers was Timothy Kraft, who a decade later was the campaign manager for the unsuccessful reelection bid of President Jimmy Carter.
-In 1973, Unruh ran unsuccessfully for Mayor of Los Angeles.
+In 1973, Unruh ran unsuccessfully for mayor of Los Angeles.

 California Treasurer

 When he campaigned for state treasurer in 1974, the post was considered insignificant.
 Unruh's radio advertisements assured voters, "Make no mistake about it, I really want this job."
 Once elected, Unruh politicized the office.
 The Wall Street Journal noted he became "the most politically powerful public finance officer outside the U.S. Treasury".
 California pension funds were a major source of revenue for Wall Street underwriting companies, and Unruh secured campaign contributions in exchange for doing business with them.
 The New York Times said he had gained control of "an obscure post whose duties had long emphasized bookkeeping.
 In characteristic fashion, he soon transformed the job into a source of financial and political power that reached from California to Wall Street."
 Because as Treasurer he was an ex officio member of many California boards and commissions, Unruh supervised "the raising and expenditure of virtually all the state's money and consolidated his influence over billions of dollars in public investments and pension funds".

 He served as state treasurer from 1975 until his death from prostate cancer on August 4, 1987, 8 months into his 4th term as treasurer.
-Unruh remains the second-longest-serving California State Treasurer, behind only Charles G. Johnson, who served 33 years between 1923 and 1956.
+Unruh remains the second-longest-serving California state treasurer, behind only Charles G. Johnson, who served 33 years between 1923 and 1956.

 The University of Southern California Department of Political Science includes the Jesse M. Unruh Institute of Politics.